jhackett1/jhackett1.github.io/_posts/2017-08-18-how-to-start-coding.markdown

 The popular culture version of a computer programmer - someone who works in isolation, hammering away on their keyboard - is a myth.
 In real life, coding is a collaborative, social activity, and people who lean on the experience and ideas of those around them generally make better coders.

-This is all to say that you should consider development as a community.
+This is all to say that you should consider web development a community.
 Listen to podcasts, read articles, follow other developers on social media.
 If you have the opportunity, go to a conference!

+Listening to what other coders have to say is the best way to stay up to date, and to make sure that you never stop learning.